Editing Drop-Down List in Excel

 - Giving Drop Down Ranges and using Data Validation.

 - Creating a Table and using Data Validation.

-Data Validation is a option under Data Tab in Data tools section.
+Data Validation is an option under Data Tab in the Data tools section.

 How to Edit Drop-Down List in Excel?

-There are three methods explained on how to edit drop-down list in excel:
+There are three methods explained on how to edit the drop-down list in excel:

 Example #1 – Giving Drop Down Values Manually and Using Data Validation.